Tori Spelling Husband Dean Avoids Jail In Support Tiff, Seen On Shopping Spree

-Fans continue to scratch their heads as Tori Spelling and her husband Dean McDermott continue to live a lavish lifestyle, shopping in high end stores after Dean McDermott nearly went to jail last week for non-payment of child support.
-Dean was able to work out a deal with his ex wife, Mary Jo Eustace to pay about two thousand dollars every other week, but he owes her nearly $100k in back support for care of their son Jack McDermott.
+Fans continue to scratch their heads as Tori Spelling and her husband Dean McDermott continue to live a lavish lifestyle, shopping in high-end stores after Dean McDermott nearly went to jail last week for non-payment of child support.
+Dean was able to work out a deal with his ex-wife, Mary Jo Eustace, to pay about two thousand dollars every other week, but he owes her nearly $100k in back support for care of their son Jack McDermott.

-Due to lack of funds, Dean McDermott had to take the advice of a court appointed lawyer after being charged with contempt of court after he stopped making child support payments to Mary Jo Eustace, and Jack McDermott’s private school, says the Inquisitr.
-Dean McDermott had one child with Mary Jo Eustace, and just had his fifth child with second wife Tori Spelling.
+Due to lack of funds, Dean McDermott had to take the advice of a court-appointed lawyer after being charged with contempt of court after he stopped making child support payments to Mary Jo Eustace, and Jack McDermott’s private school, says the Inquisitr.
+Dean McDermott had one child with Mary Jo Eustace and just had his fifth child with second wife, Tori Spelling.
 Both Spelling and McDermott also continue to have severe financial struggles, owing back taxes and nearly $100k to American Express.

 Our new little man Beau Dean McDermott is amazing!!
 Once again, I'm rockin my @daddycompany daddy Scrubs!!
 They've seen me through a lot of deliveries.
 Thanks for always being there Robert. #happyhealthymomma #happyhealthybaby #imsoblessed #blessedlife